Leaves2912/Doctor-finder/README.md

 # Web Scraping with Streamlit Application

-This file contains the required instructions for running the app successfully.

-## PROJECT DESCRIPTION -
 This project is a Streamlit-based web application designed to scrape and display information about doctors available in a user-specified city and specialization.
-The application interacts with a medical website 'Practo.com', extracting data such as doctor names and profile links based on user inputs.
+The application interacts with a medical website _*'Practo.com'*_, extracting data such as doctor names and profile links based on user inputs.
 The app interface allows users to enter a city name and select a specialization from a predefined list, making it easy to find relevant medical professionals in the desired location.

 ## INSTALLATION INSTRUCTIONS -